dequelabs/axe-android/README.md

 - Released to Production
   - As we have substantive new features that are stable... like a New WCAG Rule.
   - Any time false positives are fixed and manual tests validated.

-### Two Week Pledge

-When a false positive is reported to GitHub Issues AND

-- We have enough information to confirm it is a false positive.
-- It is not specific to a given flavor.
-- It is not specific to an Android Version more than 2 major versions back.

-we will do one of the following

-1. Fix the false positive.
-2. Demote it to `Experimental`.
-3. Respond in some other substantive way given the nature of the report.

-within 2 weeks AND the view hierarchy that exposed that false positive will remain a part of our test suite until that test case is no longer valid.

 ## Utilizing the Analysis Library